 Storage facilities have been provided for use by residents.
 Students may store suitcases, trunks or boxes in these storage areas.
 All items are to be in sealed containers labeled with the resident's name and address.
 Items such as couches, chairs, refrigerators, carpets and lofts may not be stored in the residence hall.
 The storage rooms will be locked at all times; if a student needs an item in the storage room, the hall director or resident advisor will unlock it upon request.
 Bluffton will not assume responsibility for items stored.

-Vending machines are provided in each hall for use of residents.
+Vending machines are provided in most residence halls for use of residents.
 The profit from these machines is used by the hall governing organizations to provide for extra facilities and services for the residence halls.
 If a machine is out of order, it should be reported immediately to the hall director.
 Any tampering with the machines could mean the machines would be taken out of the residence halls and possible legal action might be brought against the violator.

 Bulletin boards are provided in the residence halls for posters and announcements.
 The hall director will give permission for items posted on the main bulletin boards.
 Items are not to be posted on the walls or doors but only on the bulletin boards.